freezy/dmd-extensions/README.md

 rendering should go through dmdext.

 If you are a PC monitor user or have a RGB display (PinDMDv3 or PIN2DMD), the advantage of dmdext is that Lucky1's coloring features are fully supported.
+You can set this up as you would for a PIN2DMD:

+1. Create an `altcolor` folder where VPM is installed (usually `Visual Pinball\VPinMAME`)
+2. In that folder, create another one named after the ROM (e.g. `simpprty`)
+3. Download the `.pal` and `.vni` file from your favorite virtual pinball site, put them into that folder and name them `pin2dmd.pal` and `pin2dmd.vni`
+4. Run VPM setup, open the ROM's game options and enable *Use external DMD (dll)* as well as *Colorize DMD*.

 #### Configuration